SPLENTO and the GDPR

 It established a new framework for handling and protecting the personal data of EU-based residents and came into effect on May 25, 2018.

 Personal data plays a huge part in society and the economy.
 It is essential that people have — and know they have — control and clarity over how their data is used and protected by any organisation they interact with, and that organisations are given clear guidelines to protect their personal data.

-How will Splento comply with the GDPR?
+How does Splento comply with the UK/GDPR?

 - Trust is the foundation of our relationship with thousands of people and businesses around the world.
 We value the confidence you've put in us and take the responsibility of protecting your information seriously.

 - Every product and service that Splento provides is fully compliant with current UK/GDPR regulations.

 - We continue to monitor any and all legislation amendments and adapt our policies as regulation demands.

 - You can know that Splento is always compliant with current UK/GDPR legislation.